As a student, through the application process and via this website, you will be provided with the following important pieces of information:

 - Application deadlines, procedures and forms for those programs

-- How your financial assistance is disbursed, how distribution decisions are made and the basis for these decisions
+- How your financial assistance is disbursed, how distribution decisions are made and what the basis behind these decisions is

 - What portion of the financial assistance you receive must be repaid and what portion is grant aid